Bill Spirer, Founder & Executive Director

 Bill is an educator, attorney, and Teach For America alum who has worked in a variety of roles in urban education and family advocacy.
-Bill taught high school history, government, and economics, and led his Global History students to achieve a 79% pass rate on the Regents exam, nearly 50 percentage points higher than the pass rate for similar city schools.
+Bill began his career teaching high school history, government, and economics in New York City Public Schools.
 In 2012-2013, he completed the Building Excellent Schools Fellowship, a yearlong training program on school design and leadership.
-In addition to his work as a teacher, Bill has served as a Department Chair, Grade Team Leader, and TFA Content Specialist, and most recently was the Dean of Students at Troy Prep Elementary School, which is a member of the Uncommon Schools network.
+In addition to his work as a teacher, Bill has served as a History Department Chair, Grade Team Leader, TFA Content Specialist, and Dean of Students.
 He earned a BA at Bates College, an MST in Education at Pace University, and a JD at Brooklyn Law School, where he was the Editor-in-Chief of the Journal of Law and Policy.

 Jessica Yiannos, Principal